ayushchopra20/commitcraft/README.md

-# CommitCraft – VS Code Extension
+# CommitScribe – VS Code Extension

 Repository-aware commit messages using a RAG pipeline, sent to the Gemini API, directly from VS Code.